someburner/pyBlufi/README.md

 # pyBlufi

 **NOTE**: This is a WIP.
-Feel free to clone and try it out, but not installable with pip yet.
+Feel free to clone and try it out but APIs may change.

 Python utility to interface with esp32 Blufi component.
 Mimics [EspBlufiForAndroid](https://github.com/EspressifApp/EspBlufiForAndroid)